 Dr. Brazil is now an assistant professor in the Department of Human Ecology at the University of California, Davis.

 2008 Master of Public Health, Epidemiology and Biostatistics, University of Southern California

 2006 B.S., Health Promotion and Disease Prevention, University of Southern California

-As a postdoctoral scholar at the USC Spatial Sciences Institute (SSI) from August 2015 - January 2017, I have had the opportunity to further develop interdisciplinary collaborations among the nation’s top experts in geographic information science, preventive medicine, sociology, health policy, and economics.
+As a postdoctoral scholar at the USC Spatial Sciences Institute (SSI) from August 2015 - January 2017, I have had the opportunity to further develop interdisciplinary collaborations among the nation’s top experts in geographic information science, preventive medicine, sociology, health policy, and spatial economics.
 My ongoing collaborations include a population-based case-control study that investigates the association of early life factors and early-onset melanoma among adolescents and young adults and a project that aims to incorporate spatial uncertainty from geocoding misclassification into the overall exposure assessment model applied to the role of pesticides in childhood leukemia.